-In Blaine and Coon Rapids, University Ave. from 109th Ave. to Main St. is being reconstructed from a two-lane to a four-lane divided roadway with new sidewalks, bridges, trails, and traffic signals.
+In Blaine and Coon Rapids, University Avenue from 109th Avenue to Main St. is being reconstructed from a two-lane to a four-lane divided roadway with new sidewalks, bridges, trails, and traffic signals.

-In Ramsey, the new interchange on U.S. Hwy.
-10 at Armstrong Blvd. is now open.
-It’s the first leg in planned safety and capacity improvements to U.S. Hwy.
-10 that will achieve 90 percent of the safety and operational benefits of a freeway at 50 percent of the cost.
+In Ramsey, the new interchange on U.S Highway 10 at Armstrong Boulevard is now open.
+It’s the first leg in planned safety and capacity improvements to U.S Highway 10 that will achieve 90% of the safety and operational benefits of a freeway at 50% of the cost.

 “Providing quality roads and bridges is crucial to the success of our business community.”
 Matt Look, Vice Chair, Anoka County Board.
 From Anoka County News, Vol 1-2016.